garyjlittle/bash/README.md

 Everyone loves bash

 - Example scripts:
-  - cli-argv : Usigin positional command line arguments to bash scripts.
+  - cli-argv : Using positional command line arguments to bash scripts.

 if then else.